letter-press/letter-press/letter/PLUGIN_SYSTEM.md

-# LetterPress CMS Plugin System
+# Letter-Press CMS Plugin System

 A powerful and flexible plugin system for extending your CMS functionality.